 In October 2016 TAG Heuer launched a special edition Carrera in New York as a tribute to legendary boxer Muhammad Ali.
 The Ali edition draws its inspiration from the 1957 Heuer Ring Master, a stopwatch that featured seven interchangeable rings to allow different sports to be timed.
 Twelve months later, in October 2017, a second Ali Edition was launched (WAR2A13), this time with a blue dial.

-There are two models of the Ali Carrera- a stainless steel edition of 750 pieces and a solid gold model.
+There are two models of the original 2016 Ali Carrera- a stainless steel edition of 750 pieces and a solid gold model.
 If you fancy the gold edition you’re too late- there was only one made and that watch was auctioned earlier tonight, with proceeds going to the Muhammad Ali Parkinson Centre.

 The easiest way to think of the new model is that it combines the timing functionality of the Ring Master with the design of the popular Carrera Driver Timer Calibre 5 that was launched at Baselworld 2014.
 And as we’ll show you shortly, the rotating inner-bezel of the Driver Timer plays an important part in offering flexibility in timing your next bout.

 The Heuer Ring Master was a stop-watch released in 1957 with a series of interchangeable coloured rings.
 The idea was that each ring is designed for a specific sport, such as athletics and boxing, and therefore showing different increments of time.

 Here’s the Ring Master in the 1959/ 60 Heuer Catalogue where it’s described as a “Multipurpose Timer”

 The last time that we saw a boxing-focused watch from TAG Heuer was in 1985, when a special edition of the 510 Lemania series was launched- Reference 510.547.
 This is an incredibly rare version of the Lemania 5100 watches, with only a handful of examples known to exist.